brucemack/brucemack.github.io/_posts/2024-07-05-missing-link.md

 I share this to highlight what I've come to realize.
 * This is a very interesting hybrid simulation project.
-* The more accurate the simulation represents the physical/electrical reality of this system, the less detailed my understanding of the inner logic of the 1620 needs to be.
+* The more accurately the simulation represents the physical/electrical reality of this system, the less detailed my understanding of the inner logic of the 1620 needs to be.
 As I've mentioned, there are around 50 relays being used to implement the typewriter output interface, but I have very little understanding of what most of them do.
 I hope to keep in that way.
 Life is too short.